 The government issued three eurobonds between 2012 and 2015 for a total of $3bn – this does not include interest repayments, which keep going up due to sinking investor confidence.
 The yields on these bonds reached 17 percent last month.
 The first 10-year eurobond was issued in 2012 with a 5.6 percent yield.

 It is also true that Zambia has heavily borrowed from Chinese sources and critics point out that a large number of these loans might be unaccounted for in the government official figures.
-Either way, the government declared a staggering $9.4bn of external debt in June this year, or 34.7 percent of GDP, up from $1.9bnat the end of 2011, or 8.4 percent of GDP.
+Either way, the government declared a staggering $9.4bn of external debt in June this year, or 34.7 percent of GDP, up from at the end of 2011, or 8.4 percent of GDP.

 But while the figures are worrying, it is irresponsible to pour fuel on the fire.
 A debt default would open up opportunities for vulture funds and international creditors to take over the country’s rich mineral and land resources and the few remaining parastatals that survived two decades of aggressive privatisation and public spending cuts imposed by the IMF and the World Bank from the 1980s to the mid-2000s.

 Health, education and other public services have already been decimated and the mining sector, previously under state control, is now for the most part in foreign hands – as are most sectors of the formal economy.
-Zambia is the 4th most unequal country in the world, and 74.3 percent of the population lives on less than $3.20 a day.
+Zambia is the 4th most unequal country in the world, and 74.3 percent of the population on less than $3.20 a day.

 It is a tragic irony that China is now being blamed by the West for allegedly doing exactly what the IMF has been doing for decades: providing unsustainable loans to countries in need to further plunge them into debt, weaken state capacity and open up national economies to international investors (primarily from Western countries).
 While China might be pursuing its own debt traps, they are certainly less experienced than the IMF when it comes to leveraging debt over heavily indebted countries.